ml5js/ml5-website-v02-docsify/docs/learn/ml5-glossary.md

 ## Weights

-In neural networks, weights are the parameters that are learned during the training process.
-Weights are used to adjust the strength of the connections between neurons in the network.
-The weights are adjusted during the training process to minimize the error between the predicted output and the actual output.
+In deep learning, weights are the parameters within a neural network that transform input data within the network's layers.
+They are crucial in determining the strength and direction of the signals between neurons.

+Here's how they work:

+- Initialization: Weights are initially set to small random values before training starts.
+- Forward Pass: When data passes through the network, weights multiply the input values.
+This multiplication helps in transforming the inputs to outputs at each neuron.
+- Learning and Adjusting: During training, the network makes predictions and compares them to the actual values.
+The difference, or error, is calculated.
+- Backpropagation: The error is propagated back through the network, and weights are adjusted to minimize this error.
+This adjustment is done using algorithms like gradient descent, which update the weights in the direction that reduces the error the most.
+- Optimization: Over multiple epochs, the weights are continuously adjusted to improve the model's accuracy.
+The network learns to make better predictions by fine-tuning these weights.

 ---

 ## Weights Quantization

-Weights quantization is a technique used to reduce the size of a machine learning model by reducing the precision of the weights.
-Weights quantization is often used to make machine learning models more efficient and faster to run.
-For example, a machine learning model that uses 32-bit floating point numbers to represent the weights could be quantized to use 8-bit integers to represent the weights.
+Weights quantization in deep learning reduces the precision of weights from 32-bit floating-point numbers to lower bit-width representations, such as 8-bit integers, to improve computational efficiency and reduce memory usage.
+This process involves scaling and mapping the weights to a smaller set of discrete values.
+During inference, the quantized weights are converted back to their approximate original values using the scaling factor.
+The primary benefits of quantization include reduced memory requirements, faster computations, and lower power consumption, making it especially useful for deploying models on resource-constrained devices like smartphones and IoT devices.
+However, this technique may introduce some loss in accuracy, which can be managed through careful tuning and sometimes re-training of the model.

 <!-- tabs:end -->